StillNotWorking/LMS-helper-script/lms_bash_aliasesREADME.md

 #### 'lms_bash_aliases.txt' are aliases (command shortcut) that simplify the control of the LMS system with short single word commands rather than typing 'sudo systemctl [command] logitechmediaserver', and a few shortcuts to directories used by lms.<br />
 ---------------------------------------------------------------
-<br />Note: intended used with systemd -> logitechmediaserver.service config as used by RPi-OS (Debian).
+Note: intended used with systemd -> logitechmediaserver.service config as used by RPi-OS (Debian).
 System where lms start from /etc/initd/logitechmediaserver need som adjusting.<br />
 <br />
 <b>
 `lmsstatus` - service status<br />